Dynatrace/dynatrace-operator/CONTRIBUTING.md

 > If you want to push to ghcr.io, make sure to authenticate to the registry: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry
 > You can also set `IMAGE`, which will reconfigure both registry and repository.
 >
-> **For operator development team:** Use the `-local` suffix with make targets (e.g., `make images/build/push-local && make deploy-local`).
+> **For operator development team:** Use the `-local` suffix with make targets (e.g., `make images/build/push-local deploy-local`).
 > This automatically sets `REGISTRY=quay.io` and runs the target with the `-local` suffix removed, avoiding conflicts with CI builds on ghcr.io.

-8. Create a pull request from the fork ([see guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)), with a proper title and fill out the description template.
+8. Create a pull request from the fork ([see the guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)), with a proper title, and fill out the description template.
 Once everything is ready, set the PR ready for review.

 9. A maintainer will review the pull request and make comments.
 It's preferable to add additional commits over amending and force-pushing since it can be difficult to follow code reviews when the commit history changes.
 Commits will be squashed when they're merged.

-## Unit tests
+## Unit Tests

 Run the go unit tests via make: